This topic targets, and was tested with, the Orchard 1.8 release.

 Running Orchard in WebMatrix

-When you launch Orchard in your browser, you see the Orchard setup screen.
+The first time Orchard is launched, you see in your browser the Orchard setup screen.

 By default, Orchard includes a built-in database that you can use without installing a separate database server.
 However, if you are running SQL Server or SQL Server Express, you can configure Orchard to use either of those products instead by specifying a connection string.
 Optionally, you can enter a table prefix so that multiple Orchard installations can share the same database but keep their data separate.